Platform Launching Q1 2026

 Meet George Logo

-Regulation is proposed and subject to parliamentary scheduling.
-This page summarises the official publications, what they likely mean for UK SMEs, and how Meet George is already building for broker registration, transparent commission disclosure, and enforceable complaint handling.
+Energy broker regulation in the UK is coming.
+This page summarises the official publications, what the new TPI licensing rules mean for SMEs, and how Meet George is already building for a regulated future.

 No legislation has passed yet, but the consultation gives a clear direction.
-Ofgem is expected to license brokers, enforce transparency, and ban the behaviours that harm customers today.
+Ofgem is expected to introduce broker licensing requirements, enforce commission disclosure, and ban the behaviours that harm business energy customers today.

 Expected to be banned